Simon Blanchflower CBE: In praise of brilliant design

 I find this increased industry focus tremendously encouraging; it reinforces my commitment to weave sustainability into everything we do.

-As we select a route between Bedford and Cambridge, our consideration of environmental impacts is guiding the process.
+As we select a route from Bedford to Cambridge, our consideration of environmental impacts is guiding the process.
 We support the government’s policy on biodiversity net gain, which seeks to reduce impacts on species and create and enhance habitats.
 Our aim is also to minimise our carbon footprint, through advancing low carbon design, construction and operations to support the UK’s 2050 net zero carbon target.

 Future-proofing is important.
 We know people’s requirements will change in the time before our railway is fully built.
 Building in flexibility goes a huge way to reduce wasteful reworking of the wrong designs or solutions.